anandsuraj/churn-prediction-ml-pipeline/docs/TRANSFORMATION_STORAGE.md

 ### Common Issues

 1. **Database Connection Errors**
-   - Check database credentials
+   - Check if the database file path is accessible
+   - Ensure the directory exists
-   - Verify database service is running
+   - Verify file permissions
-   - Check network connectivity (for PostgreSQL)

 2. **Schema Mismatch Errors**
-   - Ensure database/init.sql has been executed
-   - Check table structure matches expected schema
-   - Verify column data types
+   - The database tables are created automatically
+   - If issues persist, delete the database file and restart

 3. **Memory Issues**
    - Use batch processing for large datasets
-   - Consider chunked database operations
    - Monitor memory usage during transformations

 ### Debug Mode